 The quizmaster should consult with the answer judge(s) at any time they feel is necessary, provided it does not infringe upon the quizzer's answering period.

 If a quizzer has provided all the information in the question and answer, except the identification of a pronoun present which is part of the answer text, the quizmaster will prompt the quizzer to identify the specific pronoun.
-For example: "Can you identify 'He'?" or "Can you identify 'They'?"
+For example: "Can you clarify 'He'?" or "Clarify 'They.'"

 The quizmaster is not allowed to say anything other than what the quizzer has already said when asking for the identification.
 A pronoun may need to be identified only if the antecedent is in context.

-On a Reference type question, if the quizzer has given all the information in both the question and the answer and the complete question was not read, the quizmaster will ask, "What is your question?"
+On a Reference type question, if the quizzer has given all the information in both the question and the answer and the complete question was not read, the quizmaster will prompt for the question.
+For example: "What is your question?" or "Question?".

-On a quote/finish type question, once the quizzer has quoted to the end of the required verse or verses, if the answer is not yet word-perfect, the quizmaster will say, "Again."
+On a Quote or Finish type question, once the quizzer has quoted to the end of the required verse or verses, if the answer is not yet word-perfect, the quizmaster will say, "Again."
 This will occur as often as needed until the quizzer's answer is word-perfect or the answering period expires.
-The quizmaster is not allowed to say "again" until the quizzer has come to the end of the verse, each time through, as this would give the quizzer information about where their mistake was made.
+The quizmaster is not allowed to say "Again" until the quizzer has come to the end of the verse, each time through, as this would give the quizzer information about where their mistake was made.

-On a Situation type question, when the quizzer has completed the quotation, the quizmaster will say, "Quote is complete."
+On a Situation type question, when the quizzer has completed the quotation, the quizmaster will tell the quizzer that the quote is finished.
+For example: "Quote is complete" or "That is the quote."

 When an answer given is in question, the answer judge will determine whether the answer given meets the requirements of a correct answer and make a ruling recommendation to the quizmaster.